andyet/thoonk.py/README.md

 ### Publishing to a Feed ###

+Publishing to a feed adds an item to the end of the feed, sorted by publish time.

     feed.publish('item contents', id='optional id')

+Editing an existing item in the feed can be done by publishing with the same ID as the item to replace.
+The edited version will be moved to the end of the feed.

 ### Retracting an Item ###

+Removing an item is done through retraction, which simply requires the ID of the item to remove.

     feed.retract('item id')

 ### Retrieving a List of Item IDs ###

+Retrieving all of the IDs in the feed provides the order in which items appear.

     item_ids = feed.get_ids()

 ### Retrieve a Dictionary of All Items ###

+Retrieving a dictionary of all items, keyed by item ID is doable using:

     items = feed.get_all()

+#### Iterating over items in published order ####

+    items = feed.get_all()
+    for id in feed.get_ids():
+        do_stuff_with(items[id])

 ### Retrieving a Specific Item ###